-Students who have an adequate background in any of the above courses may be exempted for the course by the Graduate Screening Committee or the Dean, School of Business.
-Students in the MBA-IS curriculum must also demonstrate competence in at least one procedural programming language.
+Students who have an adequate background in any of the above courses may be exempted from the course by the Graduate Screening Committee or the Dean, School of Business.
+Students in the M.B.A.-IS curriculum must also demonstrate competence in at least one procedural programming language.